Asmit2952/DevOps-Roadmap/01-Prerequisites/01-Linux/04-Text-Editors.md

 * `CTRL-v or Page Down`: Move forward one page
 * `Meta-v or Page Up`: Move backward one page
 * `CTRL-l`: Refresh and center screen

+Refer this [document](./commands-for-emacs.pdf) for more vi commands in detail